Genetics in Pregnancy

 - Use disability-positive language when discussing genetic variation and congenital health conditions

-A Certificate of Completion is issued upon satisfactory completion of the course assessment requirements: 6 tutorial unit self-assessments and 10 case studies.
+A Certificate is issued upon satisfactory completion of the course assessment requirements: 6 tutorial unit self-assessments and 10 case studies.

 Lisa Hui is a maternal-fetal medicine sub-specialist and a clinical researcher with an international reputation in the field of prenatal diagnosis.
 She is an associate professor in the Department of Obstetrics and Gynaecology at the University of Melbourne and was awarded a Medical Research Futures Fund investigator grant for her work in perinatal genomics.
 She was elected to the Board of Directors of the International Society for Prenatal Diagnosis in 2020 and is an associate editor of the scientific journal Prenatal Diagnosis.
 She has given numerous local and international educational talks on prenatal screening and diagnosis.